BenjaminZekavica/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.21 (15 September 2017) =

+*Bugs:*

+* Fixed a bug with field duplication when Layout & Styles is also installed.

+*Changes:*

+* Changed the priority of admin enqueued scripts for loading order compared to Layout & Styles.

 = 3.0.20 (22 August 2017) =